Skip to main content

 Fetching Files from the Internet

-1. Add the following code snippet to src\functions\functions.js:
+1. Add the following code snippet to src\functions\functions.js and save:

 src\functions\functions.js (add to end)